nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 {% endhighlight %}

-## jOOQ with hand made group by / mapping
+### jOOQ with hand made group by / mapping

-This function will allow to test the cost of jOOQ groupBy and mapper:
+This function will allow to test the cost of jOOQ `groupBy` and mapper.
+The group by is done by hand without `Stream` using the same code as the `Plain Old JDBC` one.

 {% highlight java linenos %}
 @Transactional(readOnly = true)